I export seafood from Great Britain

 28. I export to the EU so no customs duties are paid on the goods at their destination.
 Will this change?

-The tariffs that will apply in the EU can be found using the EU’s Access2Markets tool.
-The EU may change these rates before the close of the transition period, but the current tariff rates can be used as an indication
+Where preferential tariff rates do not apply, information on EU tariffs can be found using the EU’s Access2Markets tool.
+The EU may change these rates before the close of the transition period.

 29. Will I have to pay customs duties on the seafood I move to Northern Ireland at the end of the transition period?